-Learn Git - Guidebook For Developers: Overview of Baby Git
+Learn Git - Guidebook For Developers: Overview of Decoding Git

 Table of Contents

-As mentioned in Chapter 1, Baby Git is a rudimentary version of the Git version control application that is widely used today.
-The term Baby Git was coined by the authors of this manual to refer to the set of commands that were the forerunner of the present-day Git application.
+As mentioned in Chapter 1, Git's initial commit is a rudimentary version of the Git version control application that is widely used today.
+Git's original version refers to the set of commands that were the forerunner of the present-day Git application.
 The program is written in the C language and has a total of 7 commands that are run on the command line.

 Figure 1.4: File Compression

 The 'Original data' box represents the code files in a software project.
 These files are compressed to a size that makes them more efficient to work with and stored in a local repository.
 When the data is retrieved for use, it is decompressed to yield the original contents.

 Let us now move on to hash functions.
 A hash function is a one-way function – a function that case be easily run in one direction to convert an input to an output, but cannot easily be reversed to convert the output value back into the input.
 In addition, each input to the hash function produces a unique output.
 Consider a file with the text ‘hello world’ inside of it.
 We can take that text and pump it through the SHA-1 hash function to yield a unique output code.
 If we update the text to read ‘hello cruel world’ and re-hash it, we will get a new unique hash output value since the content has changed.
 As we will see, all Git's original objects are indexed and referenced through their respective SHA-1 hash values.
 Figure 1.5 illustrates how hash functions work.

 Figure 1.5: Hash Function